Skip to main content

 For more information on the usage of Loki, refer to the specific support article.

-The nginx ingress controller provides many features like rate limiting, IP filtering, custom default backends, temporary or permanent redirects, etc. All of the annotations which can be used to control those features can be found in the official nginx ingress controller documentation.
+The HAProxy ingress controller provides many features like rate limiting, IP whitelisting, temporary or permanent redirects, etc. All of the configuration keys which can be used to control those features can be found in the official HAProxy ingress controller documentation.

 Documentation for the most used features can be found below.